sonicemerald/mtg-deckbuilder/README.md

 Currently, the deck-building aspect of the app is lacking, but you can view cards from each set, and add them to a list.

-This is an old project: Updated version (for Lollipop!) will be on github soon.
+This is an old project.
+Updated version: https://github.com/sonicemerald/mtg-cardviewer